 With a 2 MGD annual average daily flow capacity, the WWWTP could readily be designed to fully treat wet weather peak flow rates up to approximately 6 MGD.
 This will not be sufficient peak flow rate capacity for the Pumping Station No. 5C required firm pumping capacity of 11 MGD.
 As such, flows received at the WWWTP in excess of its peak flow capacity will need to be stored and then fully treated after flow rates return to less than its peak flow treatment capacity.
 The storage volume needed for the 10 year design storm event is estimated to be 4 MG.

-TECHNICAL MEMORANDUM NO. 5 Lawrence, Kansas Wastewater Facilities Master Plan Capital Improvements Program July, 2012

-The new WWWTP will require supporting systems such as utilities (water, electricity, natural gas) and road improvements to handle anticipated vehicular traffic related to plant operations.
+Lawrence, Kansas Wastewater Facilities Master Plan Capital Improvements Program road improvements to handle anticipated vehicular traffic related to plant operations.
 A cost opinion for these support systems is included in the capital improvements program.